MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

     return STATUS_SUCCESS;
 }
 ```
+And on the way [back to high power](../wdf/wdf/power-up-sequence-for-a-function-or-filter-driver.md), the driver normally disables the previously programmed protocol power offloads and wake patterns in the corresponding [*EvtDeviceDisarmWakeFromSx*](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_sx) and [*EvtDeviceDisarmWakeFromS0*](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_s0) callbacks.

 ## Power management scenarios for Modern Standby system

 > [!IMPORTANT]
 > For Modern Standby platform, the networking device driver must:
-> *  Call [**WdfDeviceSetPowerCapabilities**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdevicesetpowercapabilities) to report a device's power management capabilities to the OS.
+> *  Call [**WdfDeviceInitSetPnpPowerEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpnppowereventcallbacks) to register power callbacks.
 > * Call [**WdfDeviceAssignS0IdleSettings**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceassigns0idlesettings) to support device idling when the system is in its working (S0) state.
-> * Call [**WdfDeviceInitSetPowerPolicyEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowerpolicyeventcallbacks) to enable wake-up callbacks
+> * Call [**WdfDeviceInitSetPowerPolicyEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowerpolicyeventcallbacks) to register wake-up callbacks.
-> * Support [Low Power Protocol Offload Capabilities]() that is appropriate for their physical medium:
+> * Support [Low Power Protocol Offload Capabilities](#Low-Power-Protocol-Offload-Capabilities) that is appropriate for the device type.
-> * Support PacketFilter and Bitmap wake-up capabilities, optionally MagicPacket and MediaChange if appropriate
+> * Support [Wake-Up Capabilities](#Wake-Up-Capabilities) that is appropriate for the device type.

+> Please refer to media specific documentation and WHCP for the completed Modern Standby requirements for your device type.

-For networking device, the OS is responsible for the power policy decision for the device, i.e. the OS controls when the device must go to Dx and what kind of network events the device should wake-up on.
-The device driver's responsiblity is to reliably execute the power transition flow when requested by the OS, and correctly program their hardware according to the condition set by the OS.
+For networking device, the OS is responsible for the power policy decision for the device, i.e. the OS controls when the device must go to Dx and what kind of network events the device should wake on.
+The device driver's responsiblity is to reliably execute the power transition flow when requested by the OS, and then correctly program their hardware according to the wake condition set by the OS.

-The OS makes the power policy decision based an array of factors, including system-wide power policies and user decisions.
-The following are some possible power policies that a networking device could encounter on a Modern Standby system:
+The OS makes the power policy decision for the networking deivce based on a broad set of factors, including system-wide power policies and user choices.
+The following are some common power policies used for networking devices on a Modern Standby system:

-> [!IMPORTANT] The power policies might change between releases as the OS evolves, and they are listed here just for illustration purpose.
+> [!Warning] The power policies might change between releases as the OS evolves, and they are listed here just for illustration purpose.

 * When the PC screen is on and the networking device has been idling, the OS asks the device go to Dx and arms it for PacketFilter and MediaChange wake.